-Your back pain is no joke.
-First off it's annoying, it hurts and it effects every waking moment.
+First off back pain is VERY annoying, it hurts and it affects every waking moment.

 So finding the best back pain mattress is a life-changer.